Brennii96/password-manager/README.md

 # Password Manager

-This project is written in PHP7.2 and uses MySQL 5.7 as the database.
+This project is written in PHP 7.2 and uses MySQL 5.7 as the database.

 Create Users table: <br>
 `CREATE TABLE 'password_manager'.'users' (`<br>